montells/montells/README.md

 🇨🇺 Originally from Cuba, now living in Germany 🇩🇪.
 📚 Lifelong learner, currently diving into Kubernetes, ViewComponents, and AnyCable.

+I bring a strong sense of discipline, loyalty, responsibility, and commitment to every team I join.
+I strive to contribute with critical thinking while also respecting and supporting the final decisions of project leaders.
+I believe in long‑term collaboration and being fully accountable for both the code I write and the goals we aim to achieve as a team.

 ---

 ### 🛠️ Tech Stack